virtualabs/btlejack/README.md

 ```

 The first value (in dBm) shows the power of the signal, the greater this value is the better the sniffed connection will be.

+The second value (hex) is the associated *access address*, a 32-bit value identifying a link between two bluetooth low energy compatible devices.

+The last value is the number of packets seen with this *access address*.
+The higher this value is, the more probable the corresponding *access address* is used.

 Then, use the `-f` option to follow a specific connection: